 Today, okonomiyaki is becoming popular across the globe because it is easy to customize to regional tastes with local ingredients.
 Popular non-traditional toppings include cheese, pesto, salami, jalapenos, olives, chili sauce, and hummus.
 Okonomiyaki can accommodate dietary restrictions due to allergies or religious practices.

 Fruits and vegetables are the main ingredients in Okonomiyaki

 Currently, Otafuku Foods is working to produce sauces that can be enjoyed by everyone.
 Our sauces are gluten-free, vegetarian, and contain no artificial colors or flavors.
 Our location in Malaysia is working to produce sauces that are made according to halal requirements, and we hope to soon certify several of our sauces as kosher.

-Two regions of Japan, Osaka and Hiroshima, are known for their unique styles of okonomiyaki.
-Osaka-style, or Kansai-style, mixes the ingredients into a batter much like a cake mix and fries everything on the grill at the same time.
+Osaka and Hiroshima, are both known for their unique styles of okonomiyaki.
+Osaka-style or Kansai-style blends the ingredients into a batter much like a cake mix and fries everything on the grill at the same time.
 Hiroshima-style adds the okonomiyaki ingredients in layers, much like a pizza.
 Starting with the flour batter as a base, grilled yakisoba noodles and heaps of cabbage are piled on and flattened before adding the other ingredients.
 Both styles finish with a generous coating of okonomiyaki sauce, Aonori flakes, and sometimes Japanese mayonnaise.